-Ronald Rosenberger, right, co-founder “Wide Awake,” holds a copy of the magazine outside the Supreme Court in Washington, March 1, 1995 after the court heard arguments on the University of Virginia’s refusal to subsidize the Christian magazine.
+Ronald Rosenberger, right, co-founder of “Wide Awake,” holds a copy of the magazine outside the Supreme Court in 1995 after the court heard arguments on the University of Virginia’s refusal to subsidize the Christian magazine.
 The court ruled in Rosenberger v.
 Rectors and Visitors of the University of Virginia that the university cannot engage in viewpoint discrimination when considering funding for publications.
-Fellow co-founder Robert Prince is at left.
-(AP Photo/Denis Paquin.
-Used with permission from The Associated Press.)
+(AP Photo/Denis Paquin, used with permission from the Associated Press)

 According to the Supreme Court decision in Rosenberger v.
 Rectors and Visitors of the University of Virginia, 515 U.S. 819 (1995), a public university that funds student-run publications cannot engage in viewpoint discrimination by denying funding to select publications based on the particular views expressed in those publications.